 - Take home plants to start your own garden

 - Take field trips to wahi pana (sacred places) like Waipi‘o Valley

 - Explore careers in sustainable agriculture

 - Meet students from other schools

 - Earn a scholarship for successfully completing the program

-Each student who successfully completes the program will be offered a $125 scholarship to support food-producing activities.
-Programs run weekdays from 8 a.m. to 4 p.m. with each day starting and ending at our Demonstration Farm in Honoka‘a.
+Each student who successfully completes the program will be offered a scholarship of up to $125 (for one-week programs) or $250 (for two-week programs) to support food-producing activities.
+Programs run weekdays from 8 a.m. to 5 p.m. with each day starting and ending at our Demonstration Farm in Honoka‘a.